happyuc-project/web3j/docs/source/smart_contracts.rst

 The RawTransactionManager takes an optional *chainId* parameter to specify the chain id to be used on transactions as per
-`EIP-155 <https://github.com/ethereum/EIPs/issues/155>`_.
+`EIP-155 <https://github.com/happyuc-project/EIPs/issues/155>`_.
 This prevents transactions from one chain being re-broadcast onto another chain, such as from Ropsten to Mainnet::

    TransactionManager transactionManager = new RawTransactionManager(
-           web3j, credentials, ChainId.MAIN_NET);
+           webuj, credentials, ChainId.MAIN_NET);

-In order to avoid having to change config or code to specify which chain you are working with, web3j's default behaviour is to not specify chain ids on transactions to simplify working with the library.
-However, the recommendation of the Ethereum community is to use them.
+In order to avoid having to change config or code to specify which chain you are working with, webuj's default behaviour is to not specify chain ids on transactions to simplify working with the library.
+However, the recommendation of the HappyUC community is to use them.

-You can obtain the chain id of the network that your Ethereum client is connected to with the following request::
+You can obtain the chain id of the network that your HappyUC client is connected to with the following request::

-   web3j.netVersion().send().getNetVersion();
+   webuj.netVersion().send().getNetVersion();

 .. transaction-processors: